ETH-NEXUS/aebc2_website/index.md

 The fifth edition of the AEBC2 workshop will take place as a stand-alone workshop on October 15, 2021.
 It will be an in-person event.
 Sessions will be recorded and made available after the workshop on this website.

+This year the event is supporting the development of women in science and, in consequence, we have only invited female speakers.

 ### Topics

 The 2021 workshop is focussing on three topics: